 \section{Introduction}

 Conformal nets and vertex operator algebras (VOAs) are two major mathematical axiomatizations of two dimensional chiral conformal field theories (CFTs).
 In the conformal net approach, chiral CFTs are formulated and studied under the framework of algebraic quantum field theory \cite{HK64,Haag96} which relies heavily on the methods of operator algebras and especially Jones subfactor theory \cite{Jon83,Lon89,Lon90}.
 VOAs originate from the study of Moonshine conjecture and infinite dimensional Lie algebras \cite{FLM89,Bor92}, and are deeply related to modular forms \cite{Zhu96} and the moduli spaces of algebraic curves \cite{TUY89,FB04,DGT19a,DGT19b}.
-The reason for such differences in the two approaches can be explained partially by the fact that conformal nets describe CFTs on Lorentzian spacetimes, whereas VOAs Euclidiean spacetimes.
+The reason for such differences in the two approaches can be explained partially by the fact that the full-boundary CFTs extending conformal nets live on Minkowskian spacetimes, whereas those extending VOAs live on Euclidean spacetimes (e.g. compact Riemann surfaces with boundaries); see \cite{KR08} for a detailed discussion.
 Despite such differences, one has many similar and parallel results in the two approaches; see \cite{Kaw15,Kaw18} for an overview.

 Tensor categories (cf. for example \cite{BK01,EGNO15}), which relate rational CFTs with 3d topological quantum field theories (first observed in physics by Witten \cite{Wit89}) in a mathematically rigorous way \cite{Tur94}, play an important role in the representation theories of conformal nets \cite{FRS89,FRS92,KLM01} and VOAs \cite{Hua05a,NT05,Hua08b}.
 Moreover, many similar results in the two approaches can be formulated in terms of tensor categories.
 Therefore, it is desirable to establish a framework under which one can systematically relate conformal nets and VOAs and their representation tensor categories.